mattjm/nhsound/README.md

 ## Playing music from the PC (short version)

-This assumes the board has not been meaningfully tinkered with since it was set up properly (see the long version of this procedure if this shorter one fails).
+This assumes the board has not been meaningfully tinkered with since it was set up properly (see the verbose version of this procedure, _Playing music from the PC (long version)_, if this shorter one fails).

 2. Move the __MAIN__ fader all the way to the bottom
 2. Check that the __LEVEL__ knob (white) for __channels 9/10__ (also labeled "PC") is set between 3 o'clock and 12 o'clock.
 If the knob is in this range don't touch it.
 If it's outside this range set it to 3 o'clock.